The Importance of Self Care

-What do you do to look after yourself, to refuel yourself, to take care of yourself?
+What do you do to look after yourself, to refuel yourself, to implement self care?
 Do you exercise, meditate, journal, go for a walk outside every day, read, get your nails done?

 He really is an amazing physiotherapist and I’m not just saying this because he is my brother.
 He has been the head physiotherapist at the 2009 Briar (Canadian men’s curling championship), the head physiotherapist for the 2010 Olympic curling trials, and the physiotherapist for the Canadian National Bobsled and Skeleton teams at the Sochi (2014) and Pyeongchang (2018) Winter Olympics.
 He treats high-performance athletes in a number of other sports including NHL hockey players – which our kids think is particularly fantastic.
 He also treats regular, everyday folk including all members of his immediate and extended family and a number of friends in our community that I send his way.